mitodl/odl-video-service/README.rst

 Dropbox
 ~~~~~~~

+`Create an app on Dropbox <https://www.dropbox.com/developers/apps/create>`_,
-Sign up for an app key and app secret.
-Store them in the file
+and store the app key and app secret in the file
 ``secrets/dropbox-credentials.ini``, like this:

 .. code-block:: ini